Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 If you're an operator (or the architect drawing the kitchen) trying to figure out which hood your space needs, the answer almost always comes down to one question: are you cooking with grease?
 Get this call right at the design stage and the rest of the mechanical package falls into place.
 Get it wrong and you'll redesign the kitchen mid-permit, or worse, mid-construction.

 If you're cooking with grease — fryers, woks, griddles, charbroilers — you need a grease hood (Type I).
 For steam-only equipment like dishwashers and combi steamers, a simpler vapor hood (Type II) works.
-Picking the wrong one is the most expensive mistake we see on restaurant build-outs.
+A 10-foot grease hood install in 2026 GTA dollars is industry-typically in the $25,000–$60,000 turnkey range; a 10-foot vapor hood is industry-typically $8,000–$15,000.
+These are planning ranges that depend on your equipment list, ductwork routing, fire-suppression scope, fan size, make-up air capacity, and roof access — your final number comes from a line-item proposal for your specific kitchen.
+Picking the wrong hood type is the most expensive mistake we see on restaurant build-outs.

 The two terms you'll see on drawings and inspection reports are Type I — the grease hood you need over fryers, woks, charbroilers — and Type II — the vapor or steam hood for dishwashers and steamers.
 From here on we'll call them the grease hood and the vapor hood.
 That's how the trades talk on site, and it's how you should think about your kitchen.